PatentsView Project Disambiguation Algorithms

 The PatentsView disambiguation process is split into four separate steps.
 These four steps include:

-The next step is to calculate similarity scores for the mentions in each canopy.
-Three different similarity models are used, one each for assignees, inventors, and locations.
-Scores produced in this step are used in the clustering algorithm in the next step.
+The next step is to calculate similarity scores between mentions in each canopy.
+The inventor and assignee processes use different methods to model similarity.
+Scores produced in this step are used in the clustering algorithm in step three.

 After clustering, the results must be evaluated to compare against other clustering algorithms.
 These can either be past algorithms that are being improved on or future algorithms improving on the current one.
 Three metrics are used for evaluation: precision, recall, and F1.
 These metrics are explained in detail on the evaluation page.